epinio/epinio/docs/user/tutorials/install_epinio_on_eks.md

 #### Install

-Installing Epinio in an EKS cluster will be done in two steps.
+Installing Epinio in an EKS cluster is done in two steps.

 #### Install Ingress In Cluster (for a custom DOMAIN)